Check our found pet database

-If you have previously reported your animal missing with DCHS and have been reunited, don't forget to call (608) 838-0413 or email to give us the happy news.
+If you have previously reported your animal missing and have been reunited, don't forget to call (608) 838-0413 ext.
+182 or email us to give us the happy news.

 - See our Lost Pet Brochure for other helpful hints on how to find your lost pet.